-4. Admission Disputes and the Dispute Resolution Process: If a dispute arises over admission in the Charter School of a homeless student, the student will be immediately enrolled to the

-School in which admission is sought, pending resolution of the dispute.
-"Admission" are attending classes and participating fully in school activities.
+4. Admission Disputes and the Dispute Resolution Process: If a dispute arises over admission in the Charter School of a homeless student, the student will be immediately enrolled to the Charter School in which admission is sought, pending resolution of the dispute.

 The Charter School will refer the student and/or his/her parents or guardians to the Homeless Liaison, who will carry out the dispute resolution in accordance with the process set forth below, as expeditiously as possible after receiving notice of the dispute.
 In the case of an unaccompanied youth, the Homeless Liaison will ensure that the youth is immediately admitted in school pending resolution of the dispute.